 The Current Vendor Class List contains information about local businesses who provide opportunities for our student to engage in a range of activities.
-(Families served through our offices in Sonora and the Bay Area will want to check with their respective sites regarding vendors and policies for their areas.)
+Please be aware that Vendor Funds can only be applied to group class opportunities (three or more students per instructional session), not private lessons.
 Check the Current Vendor Class List periodically as new vendors may be added.
 Guidelines for how to access these classes can be found on the Current Vendor Class List.

-In addition to activities at local businesses, vendor funds are sometimes approved for Hickman Charter School events that have associated costs, such as Outdoor Education, our Angel Island Living History trip and the iFly indoor skydiving field trip.
+In addition to activities at local businesses, vendor funds are sometimes approved for Hickman Charter School events and select field trips that have associated costs, such as Outdoor Education, our Angel Island Living History trip and the iFly indoor skydiving field trip.

 Vendor funds may also be used to purchase extra curriculum or materials, please read the Vendor Fund Curriculum Policy document and then the Pre-Approved Vendor List.
 These documents are updated as changes occur so please be sure to check the current documents as you make your decisions.
 Links to order forms are in the Pre-Approved Vendor List and vary depending on the vendor.